 A year ago I wrote a post about teaching English after the pandemic.
-Little did I know that ‘after the pandemic’ was a time a lot further into the future than I had imagined.
+Little did I know that ‘after the pandemic’ was a lot further into the future than I had initially imagined.

 Alas!
-Slowly, but surely & with many thanks to the fantastic vaccines, that time is getting closer and closer (sort of).
+Slowly but surely & with many thanks to the amazing vaccines, that time is getting closer and closer (sort of).

-The world may be far from back to normal, but numerous countries are opening their borders & advertising for ESL teaching positions.
+The world may be far from back to normal, but numerous countries are opening their borders & advertisements for ESL teaching positions is on the rise.

 If you’re thinking about heading east and teaching English abroad next year, then I hope this list helps you out!